 Keep in mind, kids going barefoot is always the best approach if the environment allows for it.
 Allowing kids to walk around barefoot will help them develop their muscles.
 It will also help the ligaments get stronger.
 It helps to keep shoes and other instruments from altering the foot in any way that could hinder its development.

-When buying shoes, you want to factor in your kid’s foot development.
+When you buy wide shoes, you want to factor in your kid’s foot development.
 Giving your children room for their feet to grow into the shows is important.
 After all, poor-fitting shoes can negatively impact the development of your kid’s feet.
 Any large gaps between their bones can get bent without even knowing it.
 Propet Shoes are a great choice.

 Ideally, you want to avoid flared or undershot heels.
 Both of these things can cause instability.
 Rather, you should look to choose shoes that have durability, flexibility, and stability in the heels.
 Having flexible shoes can be very important.
 This is especially true for toddlers and younger kids because you want their feet to be able to move freely.